visipedia/annotation_tools/README.md

 # Requirements

-Make sure that you have installed `mongodb`.
+Make sure that you have installed mongodb.
+We currently develop with node v6.11.0 and Python 2.7.

 # Developement setup